 She is the flint that sparks the lighter and the fuel that will hold the flame.

 – Hearts Don’t Break Around Here –

-I was only in London for three weeks, but I knew I was leaving my heart in England before I ever even set foot on to the plane home to Los Angeles.
+I knew I was leaving my heart in England before I ever even set foot on to the plane back to Los Angeles.
 I found a lot of parts of me there, and I have been and still do discover things about myself every single day just by listening to Ed Sheeran’s music.

-Come back another day, and I promise we’ll talk about his genius songs that aren’t on the radio.
+Come back another day.
 I will totally make sure you start loving on the songs from Loose Change and The Five EP – they’re great.
 I’ll write about “The City” and more about my time in London, and I’ll probably talk about all the songs he’s written for other artists.
 Maybe even my favorite performance videos of his … Maybe you’ll be around for the blog post when I finally get to see him live, even though I have no clue when that might be.

 For now though, here’s a video of a young Ed Sheeran singing “Let It Out” and already professionally handling the loop pedal in the same spot pictured above ten years ago, before “The A Team” ever even touched radio airwaves.
 I hope you love it as much as I do.

 You Need Me, I Don’t Need You by Ed Sheeran 2011